Contact PHA :

 • They must be changed between patients and/or after completing a procedure or task.

 • Care should be taken when removing plastic aprons using ties and not touching the outer surface.
-The apron should be folded/rolled inwardly in a ball before disposal into a waste bin.
+The apron should be folded/rolled inwardly into a ball before disposal into a waste bin.

-• Changed aprons between patients and removed immediately after completing a procedure or task, and discarded immediately after use.
+• Change aprons between patients and, removed them immediately after completing a procedure or task, and discarded them immediately after use.

 • Hand hygiene should always be performed after removing aprons and gloves.